 You are done with the meaty side so roll the pork loin over to fat cap up.

-I cut an “X” shape between the pieces of string that we tied earlier.. feel free to carve your initials or the initials of your special someone if you're feeling frisky.
+I cut an “X” shape between the pieces of string that we tied earlier.. feel free to carve your initials or the initials of your special someone or perhaps some hearts if you're feeling it.
 Cut through the fat and down into the meat just a little.. maybe 1/8 inch or so.

 Now we have a great platform for more jam and rub on the fatty side of this baby.